Return

 II.
 Linguistic Data

-1. Position in the genealogical classification of world languages
+1. Position in Genealogy of World Languages

 Altai macrofamily > Turkic family > Central-Eastern group > (Gorno) Altai group > North Altai subgroup.